 Saturday, September 12, 2015 - 1 pm to 4 pm

 Saturday, October 10, 2015 - 1 pm to 4 pm

 Private tours available call Jim McGuire 814-755-3672 or email@example.com

-These are the only dates in 2014 that the lighthouse will be open to the public.
+Due to increased demand, we've added a 5th Saturday to the schedule in September.
+These are the only dates in 2015 that the lighthouse will be open to the public.
 Please mark your calendars so you don’t miss this opportunity.
 Tours run continuously from 1 to 4 pm.
 Cost of the tour is $5 donation for adults and $2 for children.

 The octagon shaped tower, fifty feet high and sixteen feet in diameter based on Jack Sherman’s conceptual design is a one-of-a-kind lighthouse.
 Most existing lighthouses are of masonry or concrete construction.
 The Sherman Lighthouse is rendered in timber framing, vertical beams, OSB and Styrofoam board.
 The pre-manufactured lantern room is twenty-five feet high and 12 feet in diameter and constructed of aluminum and glass.
 A spectacular view of Tionesta and surrounding area is provided from the lantern room.